Avengers assemble scene

 The Avengers, led by Chris Evans as Steve Rogers, assembling in the battle at the Avengers Compound.
 Scenes from the sequence were positively received by cinematic audiences.

 The "Avengers assemble" scene, also known as the portals scene, is the sequence leading to the climactic Battle of Earth in the superhero film Avengers: Endgame (2019), which sees the Avengers and their allies arrive on the battlefield through sling ring portals in preparation for a battle against the film's antagonist Thanos.
 It culminates with Steve Rogers / Captain America saying, "Avengers...assemble", the team's catchphrase and rallying cry in Marvel Comics.
 The scene features many cast members and characters who appeared in previous Marvel Cinematic Universe (MCU) installments, including several who had died in the preceding film Avengers: Infinity War (2018) during an event known as the Blip.

 The catchphrase was not used in The Avengers (2012) because Marvel Studios president Kevin Feige felt it was not appropriate to include it, and the phrase was only half-uttered in Avengers: Age of Ultron (2015) because director Joss Whedon wanted to ensure that the film's scenes remained unaltered; this led to speculation that the MCU would never use the line.
 The "Avengers assemble" sequence was added to the Endgame script to satisfy the production team's desire to show the return of the Blipped heroes ahead of the battle.
 Directors Anthony and Joe Russo settled on a quiet delivery of the line after considering a couple versions of the sequence.
 Weta Digital worked on visual effects for the scene.
 The music that accompanies the scene, "Portals", was composed by Alan Silvestri.
 The scene received positive responses from critics and audiences.

 Scene summary

-After Tony Stark and Thor are knocked out of battle by Thanos, Steve Rogers watches as Thanos' army arrives.
+After Tony Stark and Thor are knocked out of battle by Thanos, Steve Rogers watches as Thanos's army arrives.
 Rogers hears static in his earpiece, then the voice of Sam Wilson, thought to be gone because of the Blip, (Note: As depicted in Avengers: Infinity War (2018)) announcing his arrival.
 As Rogers turns to look, a magical portal opens from Wakanda, showing the arrival of additional allies to aid in the battle.
 Dr. Stephen Strange, Wong, and other sorcerers continue to open additional portals from elsewhere on Earth and around the galaxy.
 Everyone gathers as Thanos and his army look on, and Rogers says "Avengers... assemble", leading everyone into battle.